Roby46/RIFT/README.md

 COL0;1.0;0.0;?;0.0;0.0;0.0;?;?;?;?;?;?;?;?;?;?
 ```
 Specifically, each RFD is represented by a row.
 The column **RHS** contains the attribute present in the RHS of the RFD.
 The attributes whose values are "?" are not involved in the RFD, whereas otherwise its associated similarity threshold is reported.
 For instance, the example above represents a single RFD: COL1(0.0), COL3(0.0), COL4(0.0), COL5(0.0)-->COL0(1.0).

+### Thresholds
+The similarity threshold can be defined per dimension and determines the notion of similarity between values in multivariate time series.
+Its choice can be guided by the empirical characteristics of the data and by the intended semantic interpretation of similarity within each dimension.
+For practitioners, a practical heuristic is to derive thresholds from the empirical distribution of pairwise distances computed within each dimension.
+In particular, quantile-based choices (e.g., lower quantiles of the distance distribution) can be used to identify relatively close observations in a data-driven manner.

 ## IMPUTATION